pwr-Solaar/Solaar/docs/rules.md

 Windows mode.

-Solaar's rules only trigger on HID++ notifications so device actions that normally produce HID output need rule processing have to be first be set to produce HID++ notifications instead of their normal behavior (diverted).
+Solaar's rules only trigger on HID++ notifications so device actions that normally produce HID output have to be first be set (diverted) to produce HID++ notifications instead of their normal behavior.
 Currently Solaar can divert some mouse scroll wheels, some mouse thumb wheels, the crown of Craft keyboards, and some keys and buttons.
-If the scroll wheel, thumb wheel, crown, key, or button is not diverted by setting the appropriate setting then no HID++ notification is generated so rules will not be triggered by manipulating the wheel, crown, key, or button.
+If the scroll wheel, thumb wheel, crown, key, or button is not diverted by setting the appropriate setting then no HID++ notification is generated and rules will not be triggered by manipulating the wheel, crown, key, or button.
 Look for `HID++` or `Diversion` settings to see what diversion can be done with your devices.

-Running Solaar with the `-dd`
-option will show information about notifications, including their feature name, report number, and data.
+Running Solaar with the `-ddd` option will show information about notifications, including their feature name, report number, and data.